roman-milk/roman-milk.github.io/troubled-waters.md

+===

- ****** Troubled Waters: The Second Day ****** byfastandsloppy© Authors Note: This story is a Brother-Sister Incest/Group Sex tale that also contains a wide variety of other flavors of sexual perversion.
+Authors Note: This story is a Brother-Sister Incest/Group Sex tale that also contains a wide variety of other flavors of sexual perversion.

  It is the second part of a three part story.
 I will post each installment about a week apart.
 All characters are at least eighteen and, like all my fiction, this story is fictional.